Chapter 5: Prelude

 Bark strode out from his hiding place on the train car as the other two Humans ran upstairs.
 Turning around, he looked up to the top of the train and motioned to the fox with his Gun-Arm, beckoning him to come down.

-Tails executed a one-handed flip from the top of the train and landed neatly in a kneeled position, his namesakes swishing about.
-His piercing, electric blue eyes looked at the bear, who was clearly not amused at his flourish.
+Tails executed a one-handed flip from the top of the train and landed neatly in a kneeled position, weapon in the opposite hand and his namesakes swishing about.
+His piercing, electric blue eyes looked at the bear, who was not amused at his flourish.

 “C’mon merc, let’s get goin’,” Bark growled, gritting his teeth at the show-off.
 He spun around and bounded up the exit.